learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 lassie #=> #<Dog:0x007fc52c2cc588>
 ```

-Notice that every time you make an instance of a class, Ruby tells you that the return value is something that looks like `#<Dog:0x007fc52c2cc588>`.
-This syntax is called Ruby Object Notation and it's just the default way that Ruby communicates to you that you are dealing with an object or instance of a particular class.
-The `Dog:0x007fc52c2cc588` tells you that the object is an instance of `Dog` and the `0x007fc52c2cc588` is called its object identifier and it basically means this is where the object lives inside your computer.
+Notice that every time you make an instance of a class, Ruby tells you that the
+return value is something that looks like `#<Dog:0x007fc52c2cc588>`.
+This syntax
+is called Ruby Object Notation and it's just the default way that Ruby
+communicates to you that you are dealing with an object or instance of a
+particular class.
+The `Dog:0x007fc52c2cc588` tells you that the object is an
+instance of `Dog` and the `0x007fc52c2cc588` is called its object identifier and
+it basically means this is where the object lives inside your computer.

-Each of these instances are totally unique, even though they are all born from `Dog`.
+Each of these instances is totally unique, even though they are all born from
+`Dog`.

 ```ruby
 class Dog